Upcoming Events

 - passport and any other travel documents

-- weather-appropriate clothes (see weather information above), including a light jacket, rain jacket, comfortable walking shoes
+- weather-appropriate clothes (see weather information above), including a light jacket, and comfortable walking shoes

 - casual attire for Saturday, Sunday, and departure on Thursday